sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 #### Configuring Sourcegraph auth.providers

-Before you add the configuration please ensuyre that:
+Before you add the configuration please ensure that:

 1. The value of `App ID` from your OAuth application is set as the value of the `clientID` field in the config
 2. The value of `Client Secret` (and not the `App secret`) from your OAuth application is set as the value of the `clientSecret` field